Discrimination / LGBTQ+ rights / Police / Police Discrimination / What if I'm arrested?

 Your solicitor (and/or appropriate adult) must be given access to your custody record as soon as practicable after they arrive at the station, and any time on request.

-You, your solicitor, or your appropriate adult can request a copy of your custody record and/or have sight of the original custody record from the moment you leave custody until 12 months after release.
+You, your solicitor, or your appropriate adult can request a copy of your custody record and see the original custody record from the moment you leave custody until 12 months after release.

 I’m worried about correspondence being sent to my home address – what should I do?